Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 Consider the consumables

-The properties of metal-cored wires can offer increased travel speeds that result in even higher deposition rates with the same heat input.
+Metal-cored wires can offer increased travel speeds that result in even higher deposition rates with the same heat input.
 Cored wires also tend to have wider, shallower penetration profiles than solid wire, which helps to minimize the potential for burn-through on relatively thin materials or during root passes.
 In addition, cored wires can be filled with alloying elements to improve mechanical properties or offer additional solutions for high strength materials and high temperature applications.

 The welding parameters in SAW — arc voltage, welding current, travel speed, stickout, torch angle, wire diameter, wire feed speed and polarity — all influence the shape and quality of the weld and productivity, so it’s important to be aware of their individual and combined influence.